StauroDEV/blumen/README.md

 **Blumen** is a CLI to deploy apps on the decentralized web with IPFS, Swarm and Ethereum.

-> Blumen is in an alpha stage and has been neither audited nor tested yet.
+> Blumen has not undergone any security audits and is not thoroughly tested yet.
 Use with caution!

 ## Features